DmitryLanda/peoplesphere-docs/src/assignment-data/show.md

 Get Form Data for specified `formInstance` that assigned to the `dataOwner`

 + Parameters
-    + dataOwner: 5 (required, number)
-        Id of PSO Form Assignment assigned to.
+    + dataOwner: 5 (required, number) - Id of PSO Form Assignment assigned to.
-    + formInstance: 123 (required, number)
-        Id of Form Assignment data related to.
+    + formInstance: 123 (required, number)- Id of Form Assignment data related to.
-    + include: fields.type,settings (string, optional)
-        Comma separated list of related resources that will be included into response.
+    + include: fields.type,settings (string, optional)- Comma separated list of related resources that will be included into response.

         Possible values:
         + settings